phongle79/learnCircleCI/README.md

 # learnCircleCI
-This repository created to learn circleCI
+This repository is created to learn circleCI